emyyue/BioPathNet/README.md

 ## Run ##

-To reproduce the results of BioKGC on mock data, use the following command.
-Alternatively, you may use `--gpus null` to run NBFNet on a CPU.
+To run BioKGC on mock data, use the following command.
+Alternatively, you may use `--gpus null` to run BioKGC on a CPU.
+Input files are train1 (BRG), train2 (supervision edges), valid and test.

 ```bash
 python script/run.py -s 1024 -c config/knowledge_graph/mock/mockdata_run.yaml --gpus [0]
 ```

 ## Predict ##
-Predictions given a query node and query relation can be obtained and investigated for known and novel predictions.
+Predictions can be performed given a query node and query relation.
+Then all possible tail nodes (of same node type) will be ranked according to the prediction score.
+A prediction test file needs to be generated that specifies the query triplets.
+The best way is have all unique (head, relation, tail), as as predictions are done over p(all_t of node_type(t) | h, r), as well as p(all_h of node_type(h)| given t, r-1).
+Important: the flag "remove_pos: no" needs to be set, else predictions will not contain positive tails found in training.

 ```bash
 python script/predict.py -c config/knowledge_graph/mock/mockdata_vis.yaml --gpus [0] --checkpoint dir/to/checkpoint/model_epoch_8.pth